1. NO SOAP, PLEASE

 3. BE GENTLE

 For the love of all nipples across the land, do not try to "toughen them up."
 There’s some age-old “advice” that says you’ve got to break in your nipples with a rough cloth or worse, a scrub brush.
 Nope.
 Just the thought of that makes us grab our breasts in pseudo-pain.
 Yes, like most skin, it takes a little bit of time for your nipples to get used to breastfeeding.
-In the meantime, keep your nipples soft with a soothing, non-toxic balm.
+In the meantime, keep your nipples soft with a soothing, safe-for-baby nipple cream.
 But please.
 No scrubbing, OK?
 Your baby will get them road-ready soon enough.

 4. KEEP IT PURE

 No toxic chemicals please!
 If you think about it, what’s going on your nipples is going straight into your sweet baby’s mouth.
 Allergic to wool?
 Well, here’s the thing about lanolin: it’s sebum or grease from sheep's wool and may contain allergens and even trace amounts of pesticides.
 We also don’t recommend nipple creams with comfrey, which has been shown to be a liver toxin.